-Agile – SCRUM methodology
+Agile – SCRUM software development methodology

 Agile development or adaptive development methods are designed for people who are focused on achieving customer satisfaction through the development of an entirely functional software application throughout its production process.